 The most important historical event that masked the East of Canada before the arrival of Samuel de Champlain in 1603 was the dispersion of the St.Lawrence iroquoians.
 What was the cause?
 There are numerous hypotheses, but the dispersion of these populations remains puzzling for archaeologists and historians.

-These nations may well have vanished, however they have left indelible traces which witness their time in the St-Lawrence valley.
+These nations may well have scattered, however they have left indelible traces which witness their time in the St-Lawrence valley.

 Led by experienced guides, you can visit the village, its longhouses, traditional garden and its Kionhekwa exhibit.
 Both educational and entertaining, the guided tour sheds light upon the lifestyle and traditions of the 15th century Iroquoians.
 No need to reserve to visit us!
 Just show up!
 [Learn more]

 The reconstruction of an Iroquoian village in Saint-Anicet is a significant project that allows students to discover its society and lifestyle.
 A visit at the Droulers site can serve as a introductory activity to the subject of Iroquoian life, or can supplement the knowledge already learned in class.
 [Learn more]